How to uninstall the MicroLookup adware from the operating system?

 Malware Removal (Mac) | To eliminate possible malware infections, scan your Mac with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner. |

-MicroLookup is very similar to many other apps, for example, WebAdviseSearch, PublicCharacterSearch, AimSearch.
-They are similar because are distributed via fake installers, serve advertisements and promote fake search engines.
-Another thing that most of them have in common is that they are useless to their users - their main purpose is to generate revenue for their developers.
-Either way, adware, browser hijackers and PUAs of other types should not be downloaded and installed.
+MicroLookup is very similar to many other apps including, for example, WebAdviseSearch, PublicCharacterSearch, and AimSearch.
+They are similar because they are distributed via fake installers, serve advertisements, and promote fake search engines.

 How did MicroLookup install on my computer?